thu-west/MU-MIL/README.md

 `python main.py --dataset cc`
 <br>
 <br>
-A part of settable parameters are listed as follows:
+The program will print the AUC, Precision, Recall, Accuracy, Skrewness, dloss of the trained model.
+Part of settable parameters are listed as follows:

 Parameter | Options | Usage
 --------- | ------- | -----